-Konni: Taking part in Niroshi’s all-morning cooking class (LKR 1,200.- or US$ 10.75 per person) and preparing a double-rainbow lunch for two: (i) devilled calamari and (ii) spicy vegetable curries from okras, lentils, and brinjals with creamy coconut milk; yummy, yummy!
+Konni: Taking part in Niroshi’s pescetarian all-morning cooking class (LKR 1,200.- or US$ 10.75 per person) and preparing a delicious double-rainbow lunch for two: (i) devilled calamari and (ii) spicy vegetable curries from okras, lentils, and brinjals with creamy coconut milk; yummy, yummy!

-Discovering Sri Lanka’s proximity to Africa when we withdrew the latest edition of brand-new 1,000-Rupees banknotes from one of Galle’s convenient ATMs, the latest edition and hot off the press, which depicts the smirking face of the country’s overweight president who recently had been re-elected democratically [officially elected with 57.88% of votes with a total of 74.50% of cast votes]) from one of Galle’s convenient ATMs - and wondering which one we would trust less: a brand-new 1,000-Dollar banknote (depicting Mr. Obama’s worry lines) or a brand-new 1,000-Euro banknote (depicting Frau Merkel’s fat double chin).
+Discovering Sri Lanka’s political proximity to Africa when we withdrew a bundle of brand-new 1,000-Rupees banknotes from one of Galle’s convenient ATMs, the latest edition and hot off the press, which depicts the smirking face of the country’s overweight current president who recently had been democratically re-elected (with 57.88% of the votes in a 74.50% voter turnout), and mulling over the question which new type of paper money would ray out less confidence: (i) a brand-new 1,000-Dollar banknote with Mr. Obama’s worry lines, or (ii) a brand-new 1,000-Euro banknote with Frau Merkel’s double chin?

-Visiting Roomassala’s Peace Pagoda (on the headland between Unawatuna and Galle), a Buddhist stupa, built by the Japanese monk Nichidatsu Fujii who was also the founder of the Nipponzan-Myohoji Buddhist Order and learning that altogether more than eighty Peace Pagodas had already been built around the world in Europe, Asia, and the United States in order to provide a focus for people of all races and creeds and to help unite them in their search for world peace.
+Visiting Roomassala’s aka Saama Stupa (situated on the headland between Unawatuna and Galle), a Buddhist stupa, built by the Japanese monk Nichidatsu Fujii who was also the founder of the Nipponzan-Myōhōji Buddhist Order and learning that altogether more than eighty Peace Pagodas had already been built around the world in Europe, Asia, and the United States in order to provide a focus for people of all races and creeds and to help unite them in their search for world peace.

-Listening to the bragging of a couple of young European volunteer workers, Agents of Virtue, and gaining insight into a profitable business line of the global (multi-billion dollar) welfare/charity industry, the production and supply of cute and coveted Asian orphans from the global south for the global north, which follows a proven and profitable business model that consists of the same integral components as the ones used by the African aid industry or the Palestine refugee industry: (i) the main beneficiaries are the corrupt politicians and state servants who secure the legal regulation and broker the deals between producers and customers and secure the apparent legality of the transactions, (ii) UN, ICRC, Caritas etc., who serve as popular trademarks, and (iii) poor locals (e.g. the deprived Asian orphans, the brain-washed Palestinian suicid-bombers or the dependent African communities) who become the usual by-product, but more often a tragic waste product...
+Listening to the bragging of young European volunteer workers, agents of virtue, and gaining insight into another profitable business line of the global multi-billion dollar welfare/charity industry, into the production and supply of cute and coveted Asian orphans from the global south for the global north, which follows a proven business model that always consists of the same three main components, similar to the more established African aid industry and to the bolder Palestine refugee industry: (i) corrupt politicians and their state servants, the main beneficiaries, who facilitate the deals between producers and customers and secure the apparent legality of the transactions, (ii) UN, ICRC, Caritas etc., who serve as popular trademarks, and (iii) poor locals (e.g. deprived Asian orphans, brain-washed Palestinian suicid-bombers, dependent African communities) who become the usual by-product, but more often a tragic waste product...

-Playing carrom, a kind of hybrid of pool, marbles and checkers, very popular in
+Taking a chill pill and playing carrom, a hybrid of pool, marbles and checkers, very popular in

-Laundering for LKR 40.- or US$ -.40 per piece (washed and dried) at a local neighbourhood laundry on the main road.
+Laundering our dirty linen for LKR 40.- or US$ -.40 per piece, washed and dried, at one of the many local neighbourhood laundries on the main road.

-Taking one of the age-worn Lanka-Ashok Leyland S.L.T.B.
-(Sri Lanka Transport Board +942581120) buses for the short ride from Unawatuna to Mirissa (30 km, 1 1/4 hour, LKR 40.- or US$ -.40 per person) and passing a section of coast which is home to one of Sri Lanka’s most emblematic and photogenic sights: stilt fishermen-turned-models.
+Boarding one of the age-worn Lanka-Ashok Leyland S.L.T.B.
+(Sri Lanka Transport Board +942581120) buses for the short ride from Unawatuna to Mirissa (30 km, 1 1/4 hour, LKR 40.- or US$ -.40 per person) and passing a section of the south coast which is home to one of Sri Lanka’s most emblematic and photogenic sights: stilt fishermen-turned-models.